Ronanlfy/image_classification_web/README.md

 | Original MobileNet  | 0.8711 | 3043 s | 0.6917 |228 s| 15471 KB|
 | Pruned MobileNet   |  0.8781 | 2711 s | 0.6733 | 204 s| 8807 KB|

-So after pruning, the time used to run slightly decreases, accuracy on validation set drops a bit.
-Interesting to see that the compressed size is just half of the original, which matches with our pruning goal (initial sparsity is 50%).
-Moreover, it is possible to have a 8x smaller model if combining pruning and quantization,
+So after pruning, the time used to run evaluation slightly decreases, accuracy on validation set drops a bit.
+Interesting to see that the compressed size becomes hafl smaller after pruning, which matches with our pruning goal (initial sparsity is 50%).
+Moreover, this indicates that it is possible to have a 8x smaller model if combining pruning and quantization.

-## Summary ##
+## END ##

 ## To Be Notice ##